elonim/4.SemesterPortfolie/README.md

 # Portfolie
-This is a portfolio of small sample applications for my 4th semester everything is in main because this repository is only ment ad a portfolio for my teachers
+This is a portfolio of small sample applications for my 4th semester everything in here is only ment as a portfolio for my teachers

 26/04/2020
 leget lidt mere med python for at forstå sproget bedre og hvordan objekter bliver håndteret derved har leg lavet et minesweeper spil efter en tutorial